alphagov/government-service-design-manual/service-manual/content-and-design/index.md

 ## Content design

 The [GOV.UK style guide](http://gov.uk/designprinciples/styleguide) tells you what writing conventions to adopt for GOV.UK.
-There's also more general advice on [how our users read](/service-manual/content-and-design/how-users-read.html) and how to [write for government services](/service-manual/content-and-design/writing-government-services.html).
+There's also more general advice on [how our users read](/service-manual/content-and-design/how-users-read.html) and how to [write for government services](/service-manual/content-and-design/writing-government-services.html) and [transactions](/service-manual/content-and-design/design-and-development-resources/writing-for-transactions.html).
 We also have guidance on [data visualisation](/service-manual/content-and-design/data-visualisation.html).

 [See all guides for content designers](/service-manual/content-designers)